kiracp/end-of-the-century-gothic/README.md

 # end-of-a-century-gothic
-Chrome extension that reduces the eye strain of century gothic on every freakin Commons blog post.
+I got tired of Century Gothic all over our corporate blog.
+So this is a Chrome extension (/passion project) that reduces the eye strain of that font on every freakin Commons blog post.